Weakly modular graphs and nonpositive curvature: Further notions

 \begin{proof} The proof that Cartesian products and gated amalgams of weakly modular graphs are weakly modular is standard.
 Now, let $G$ be a retract of a weakly modular graph $H$ and let $\varphi: V(H)\rightarrow V(G)$ be a retraction map.
 As a retract, $G$ is an isometric subgraph of $H$.
 Let $u,v,w$ be three vertices of $G$ such that $v\sim w$ and $d_G(u,v)=d_G(u,w)$.
 Let $x'$ be a common neighbor of $v,w$ in $H$ having distance $k-1$ to $u$.
 Let $x=\varphi(x').$ Since the map $\varphi$ is non-expansive, $\varphi(u)=u, \varphi(v)=v,$ and $\varphi(w)=w,$ and $G$ is an isometric subgraph of $H$, we conclude that $d_G(x,u)=k-1,d_G(x,v)=d_G(x,w)=1,$ thus $G$ satisfies the triangle condition (TC).
 The quadrangle condition (QC) can be verified in an analogous way.
 This shows that $G$ is weakly modular.

-Notice that all four graphs from $\mathcal L$ are irreducible graphs sensu \cite{GrWi}, and thus they cannot be isometrically embedded in the Cartesian product of other graphs.
+Notice that all four graphs from $\mathcal L$ are {\it irreducible graphs} sensu \cite{GrWi}, i.e., in any isometric embedding into the Cartesian product of graphs, they appear as isometric subgraphs of a factor.
 This means that $K_{2,3}$ and $W^-_4$ cannot arise in Cartesian products of pre-median graphs and $K^-_4$ and $K_{3,3}^-$ cannot arise in the Cartesian products of swm-graphs, establishing that those two classes of graphs are closed under Cartesian products.
 If $G$ is a retract of $H$, then $G$ is an isometric subgraph of $H$.
 Thus, if $H$ does not contain one or several subgraphs of $\mathcal L$ as isometric subgraphs, then $G$ cannot contain them either.
 Therefore, if $H$ is pre-median or sweakly modular, then $G$ is also pre-median or sweakly modular.

 Suppose now that $G$ is the gated amalgam of two weakly modular graphs $H$ and $H'$ along a common gated subgraph $H_0$.
 Suppose that $H$ and $H'$ do not contain a graph $L$ of $\mathcal L$ as an isometric subgraph.
 Suppose to the contrary that $G$ contains $L$ as an isometric subgraph.
 Then necessarily $L$ contains a vertex $x$ in $H\setminus H'$ and a vertex $y\in H'\setminus H$.
 Then $L_0:=L\cap H_0$ must be an $(x,y)$--separator of $L$.
 Necessarily, $L_0$ contains at least two vertices.
 Then one can easily see that such a separator $L_0$ in each of the four graphs of $\mathcal L$ leads to a contradiction with the fact that $H_0$ is a gated subgraph of $H$ and $H'$.
 This shows that pre-median and swm-graphs are also closed by taking gated amalgams. \end{proof}